bahagh/Go-project/readme.md

-### get yourself in the root folder inside GOLANG_BAHA and get into the folder monitoring and run
+### inside the root folder open a terminal and follow this commands to run the project

 ```bash
  cd monitoring